- This event has passed.

 Strategic Planning Broken Down into Manageable Actions Part II

 In Part 1 we covered over ten ways you can work now to prepare yourselves and your organizations to engage in strategic planning.
 In Part 2, we will briefly review these key discovery activities, but then we will dive into how you use these valuable findings to build an effective plan.
-Even if you didn’t attend Part 1, there is still a lot to learn about how to make the strategic planning process manageable for you and your staff.
+Even if you didn’t attend Part 1, there is still a lot to learn about how to make the strategic planning process manageable for you and your staff, including how to “right-size” the effort based on your organization’s current bandwidth and needs.

 In this session, we will cover topics such as: